 - SEC.
-3. Section 827 of the Welfare and Institutions Code is amended to read: - 827. (a) (1) Except as provided in Section 828, a case file may be inspected only by the following: - (A) Court personnel. - (B) The district attorney, a city attorney, or city prosecutor authorized to prosecute criminal or juvenile cases under state law. - (C) The minor who is the subject of the proceeding. - (D) The minor's parents or guardian. - (E) The attorneys for the parties, judges, referees, other hearing officers, probation officers, and law enforcement officers who are actively participating in criminal or juvenile proceedings involving the minor. - (F) The superintendent or designee of the school district where the minor is enrolled or attending school. - (G) Members of the child protective agencies as defined in Section 11165.9 of the Penal Code. - 37 (H) The State Department of Social Services, to carry out its 38 duties pursuant to Division 9 (commencing with Section 10000), 39 and Part 5 (commencing with Section 7900) of Division 12, of the - 40 Family Code to oversee and monitor county child welfare agencies, children in foster care or receiving foster care assistance,-and out-of-state placements, and Section 10850.4, and paragraph (2).
+3. Section 827 of the Welfare and Institutions Code is amended to read: - 827. (a) (1) Except as provided in Section 828, a case file may be inspected only by the following: - (A) Court personnel. - (B) The district attorney, a city attorney, or city prosecutor authorized to prosecute criminal or juvenile cases under state law. - (C) The minor who is the subject of the proceeding. - (D) The minor's parents or guardian. - (E) The attorneys for the parties, judges, referees, other hearing officers, probation officers, and law enforcement officers who are actively participating in criminal or juvenile proceedings involving the minor. - (F) The county counsel, city attorney, or any other attorney representing the petitioning agency in a dependency action. - (G) The superintendent or designee of the school district where the minor is enrolled or attending school. - (H) Members of the child protective agencies as defined in Section 11165.9 of the Penal Code. - (I) The State Department of Social Services, to carry out its duties pursuant to Division 9 (commencing with Section 10000), and Part 5 (commencing with Section 7900) of Division 12, of the Family Code to oversee and monitor county child welfare agencies, children in foster care or receiving foster care assistance, and out-of-state placements, Section 10850.4, and paragraph (2). - (J) Authorized legal staff or special investigators who are peace officers who are employed by, or who are authorized representatives of, the State Department of Social Services, as necessary to the performance of their duties to inspect, license, and investigate community care facilities, and to ensure that the standards of care and services provided in those facilities are adequate and appropriate and to ascertain compliance with the rules and regulations to which the facilities are subject.
+The confidential information shall remain confidential except for purposes of inspection, licensing, or investigation pursuant to

-\5\ SB 39
+5 SB 39